 A breast infection, also known as mastitis, is an infection that occurs within the tissue of the breast.
-Breast infections are most common among women who are breastfeeding, when the nipples become cracked and sore, allowing bacteria from a baby’s mouth to enter the breast.
+Breast infections are most common among women who are breastfeeding, when bacteria from a baby’s mouth enters and infects the breast.
 This is also known as lactation mastitis.
 Mastitis also occurs in women who aren’t breastfeeding, but this is not as common.

 Infection typically affects the fatty tissue in the breast, causing swelling, lumps, and pain.
 Although most infections are due to breastfeeding or clogged milk ducts, a small percentage of breast infections are associated with rare kinds of breast cancer.

-The cause of most breast infections is Staphylococcus aureus bacteria, which cause what is commonly known as a staph infection.
+The cause of most breast infections is Staphylococcus aureus bacteria, which causes what is commonly known as a staph infection.
 Streptococcus agalactiae is the second most common cause.

 For breastfeeding mothers, a plugged milk duct can cause milk to back up and an infection to begin.
-Breastfeeding can cause cracked nipples and milk duct openings.
-If this happens, bacteria from the baby’s mouth can enter and cause an infection.
-The bacteria that typically cause infection are normally found on the skin, even when no infection is taking place.
-If the bacteria get into the breast tissue, they can multiply very fast and cause painful symptoms.
+Cracked nipples also increase the risk of breast infection.
+Bacteria from the baby’s mouth can enter and cause an infection.
+The bacteria that typically cause infection are also normally found on the skin, even when no infection is taking place.
+If the bacteria get into the breast tissue, they can multiply quickly and cause painful symptoms.

 You can continue to breastfeed even when you have a mastitis infection because the bacteria are not harmful to your baby.
 This condition usually occurs in the first few weeks of breastfeeding, but it can occur later.